pkg-tool/vibro/docs/src/configuring-languages.md

 ## Formatting and Linting

-Zed provides support for code formatting and linting to maintain consistent code style and catch potential issues early.
+Vector provides support for code formatting and linting to maintain consistent code style and catch potential issues early.

 ### Configuring Formatters

-Zed supports both built-in and external formatters.
-See [`formatter`](./configuring-zed.md#formatter) docs for more.
+Vector supports both built-in and external formatters.
+See [`formatter`](./configuring-vector.md#formatter) docs for more.
 You can configure formatters globally or per-language in your `settings.json`:

 ```json [settings]
 "languages": {